 Our employment practices ensure children are protected against the likelihood of abuse in our settings and we have a procedure for managing complaints or allegations against a member of staff.

 Our way of working with children and their parents ensures we are aware of any problems that may emerge and can offer support, including referral to appropriate agencies when necessary, to help families in difficulty.
-See policy folder in the Cloakroom.

-Useful telephone numbers:
+See Safeguarding Policy on our website Minster Lovell Playgroup Documents

+Useful telephone numbers: If you have an immediate safeguarding concern where a child is deemed at risk or has potentially suffered significant harm, then the MASH team should be contacted immediately.

-Multi Agency Safeguarding Hub (MASH) 0845 0507666
+Multi Agency Safeguarding Hub (MASH) 0345 0507666

-North Assessment Team 01865 323039

-Out of Hours 0800 833408

 Security

 For security reasons, a pick-up permission form, (included with the Prospectus), must be completed.
 If, for any reason, you will not be collecting your child from Playgroup, a member of staff must be informed.
 We understand that sometimes emergencies may happen during the session and we would, on those occasions, be grateful if you could telephone us to let us know who will be collecting your child.
+If that person isn’t listed on your consent form then we will ask you to give them a password which we know.
+When it is time to pick your child up, we will not let them leave without being told the correct password.
 We also have a book where you can give your permission for anyone, other than those stated on your previous permission form, to collect your child in an emergency.
 This must have your signature.
-If, for any reason, someone other than those listed on your consent form is picking up, we will ask you to give them a password which we will be told of.
-When it is time to pick your child up we will not let them leave without being told the correct password.
-Please remember to close the gate when you enter and leave Playgroup.

 Behaviour Management

 We believe that children and adults flourish best in an ordered environment in which everyone knows what is expected of them and children are free to develop their play and learning without fear of being hurt or hindered by anyone else.
 We aim to work towards a situation in which children can develop self-discipline and self-esteem in an atmosphere of mutual respect and encouragement.
 We promote positive behaviour with praise and encouragement.
-Please take time to read our Behaviour Management policy.
+Please take time to read our Behaviour Management policy which is available on our website.
 None of the staff will use physical punishment on any child.
 We will try to modify children’s unacceptable behaviour by explaining to the child why their behaviour is not acceptable and stating the reasons.
 We will take into account the age and stage of development of the child and will always be fair.
 Parents will be informed at the end of the session if unacceptable behaviour persists, and between us we will discuss the best way to deal with it.

 Equal Opportunities